Position

 What does a Field Automobile Adjuster do?

 A Field Automobile Adjuster plays a crucial role in the insurance industry.
-They inspect vehicles that have been damaged.
-They assess the extent of the damage.
-They work with policyholders to ensure they receive fair compensation.
-They visit accident sites to gather all necessary information.
-They take detailed notes and photographs of the damage.
+They inspect vehicles that have been damaged in accidents.
+This involves assessing the extent of the damage and determining the cost of repairs.
+Adjusters work closely with policyholders to ensure they receive fair compensation.
+They also communicate with repair shops and other professionals to coordinate the repair process.

 View Field Automobile Adjuster jobs nearby